 The Austrian Heritage Collection (AHC), a program whose specific goal is to document the history of Austrian-Jewish émigrés who fled to the USA or to (what is now) the State of Israel during the Nazi years, has been centered at the Leo Baeck Institutes in New York and in Jerusalem since 1996.

 The project was founded in 1996 as a cooperation of the Austrian Cultural Forum New York (ACFNY), the National Fund of the Republic of Austria for the Victims of National Socialism, the Verein GEDENKDIENST, the LBI and the services of two young Gedenkdiener (interns sponsored by the Austrian government).
 This ambitious project has contacted thousands of survivors to make sure that their stories become part of the permanent record.

 The aim of the AHC is to preserve this part of Austrian-Jewish history by distributing questionnaires, compiling a project database, collecting contemporary documents and conducting oral history interviews.
-Presently, there are almost 500 oral history interviews in the LBI’s Austrian Heritage Collection, and the number is growing fast.
-Patrons can listen to the bulk of the interviews by requesting copies of the audiotapes in the Reading Room; several interviews are available in MP3 format from our website.
+Presently, there are more than 700 oral history interviews in the LBI’s Austrian Heritage Collection, and the number is growing fast.
+An additional and essential part of the project is the human contact it affords between young Austrians and émigrés.

 The collected material in the Austrian Heritage Collection will serve as the foundation for research and analysis for future generations eager to learn about Austrian-Jewish life before, during, and after the Holocaust.
 Some of the interviews in the collection are also featured in the Austrian Heritage Archive.
 This bilingual (German/English) online platform presents contextualized testimonies and biographical documents of Jewish emigrants from Austria who survived National Socialism.
 The testimonies can be used as an educational tool as well as a source for academic projects.